tseiman/BasicAirVantageDataExchange/README.md

 ### setup a leaf workspace
 Setup the leaf workspace
-*NOTE* that you may build for wp77xx - in that case substitute wp76xx by wp77xx)
+*NOTE* that you may build for wp77xx - in that case substitute wp76xx by wp77xx) *NOTE 2*: substitute swi-wp76_5.0.0 with the latest version given by leaf search

 ```
 cd BasicAirVantageDataExchange